Dr. Lennart R. Baalmann

 Thank you!

 Before coming to Zürich, I graduated in early 2022 with a PhD 'summa cum laude' in theoretical astrophysics at Ruhr-Universität Bochum (RUB), Germany, researching and studying in the heliophysics group under Dr. Klaus Scherer and Dr. Horst Fichtner.
-My research at RUB was centred on magnetohydrodynamic models of astrospheres, which translates well to my current focus on cosmic dust the heliosphere.
+My research at RUB was centred on magnetohydrodynamic models of astrospheres, which translated well to my later focus on cosmic dust the heliosphere.
 In parallel to my PhD I also completed a Bachelor's degree (B.Sc.) in mathematics.

 Outside of academia, I'm a lifeguard and swim instructor for the German Life Saving Association (DLRG), I play the piano, and enjoy all kinds of Science Fiction media, particularly novels and video games.
 I'm greatly interested in the current advances of artificial intelligence and the dangers that go with it, and enjoy informing myself about cognition and rationality.